Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 ![image]({% link assets/usage/information_provider_system/animation.gif %})

+If you want to update an existing part, go to the parts info page and click on the "Update from info provider" button in the tools tab.
+You will be redirected to a search page, where you can search the info providers to automatically update this part.

 ## Alternative names

 Part-DB tries to automatically find existing elements from your database for the information it got from the providers